julflore000/Equity-Research-EF/README.md

 * OPEX: operational expenditures (operations & maintenance)

-Example returned dataset for same coordinate with different keys, note that there was no second EF returned for wind, only a single value encapsulating both and since start year
+Example returned dataset for same coordinate with different keys, note that there was no second EF returned for wind, only a single value encapsulating both and since start year is less then time frame (<=2020 there is no decline factor).

                             Con/Instl EF    O&M EF